dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 retrieve power that transcends time itself.
 This power can be used for good or for evil, but by closely guarding it, we can ensure that its use fertilizes the soil of culture, eventually sprouting heroism and virtue whereever there is enough light and water.
-We can use these leylines to reify a kind of penetrating light that chokes evil by starving its supply of darkness.
+Then, We can use these leylines to reify a kind of penetrating light that chokes evil by starving its supply of darkness.